Multi-task neural networks by learned contextual inputs: Introduction

 \section{Introduction}

 A remarkable feat of nature is its ability to create endless variations on concepts that seem to be rigorously defined.
 Across all domains, we find classes of objects, clusters of phenomena, and groups of individuals, all of which seem to follow some overarching set of rules.
 And still, each separate instance puts a unique spin on the outcome.
 While this is fascinating to observe, it can be frustrating to model.
 One can quickly run into both performance issues and operational challenges.
-An instance may have too few data points to produce a satisfying model.
-Or, there are just too many models to train and maintain.
+An isolated problem may have too few data points to produce a satisfying model.
+Or, there are just too many models to train and maintain for a family of problems.

-Multi-task learning (MTL), as presented by \citet{Caruana1997}, is a learning strategy where multiple related models are trained simultaneously.
-The models share a subset of their parameters, which allows them to capture general domain knowledge.
+Multi-task learning, as presented by \citet{Caruana1997}, is a learning strategy where multiple related models are trained simultaneously.
+The models may share a subset of their parameters, which allows them to capture general domain knowledge.
 The purpose is to improve model generalization, by effectively training the shared parameters on more data.

 Model frameworks based on the multi-task philosophy appear in many sciences.
-In the statistical literature they are, among others, referred to as mixed-, hierarchical-, multi-level-, or random-effect models.
+In the statistical literature, they are, among others, referred to as mixed-, hierarchical-, multi-level-, or random-effect models.
 These methods see frequent use in sociology, economics, biometrics, and medicine \citep{demidenko2004, raudenbush2002hierarchical}.
 These models are often of moderate size and complexity.
-In the machine learning domain, there is broad diversity within transfer-learning and MTL \citep{Lu2015, zhang2021}.
-Methods that combine transfer-learning or MTL with deep learning have seen success in several domains, with extensive research going into areas such as image analysis \citep{Zamir2018, Kokkinos2017, Morid2021} and natural language processing \citep{raffel2020, devlin2019, brown2020}.
-Engineering domains, such as solar and wind power \citep{Wu2021, Dorado-Moreno2020}, have also seen some MTL applications.
+In the machine learning domain, there is broad diversity within transfer learning and multi-task learning \citep{Lu2015, zhang2021}.
+Methods that combine transfer learning or multi-task learning with deep learning have seen success in several domains, with extensive research going into areas such as image analysis \citep{Zamir2018, Kokkinos2017, Morid2021} and natural language processing \citep{raffel2020, devlin2019, brown2020}.
+Engineering domains, such as solar and wind power \citep{Wu2021, Dorado-Moreno2020}, have also seen some multi-task learning applications.
 However, in many cases, research is still needed to create satisfying solutions \citep{curreri2021}.